 Food and water stations that animals must seek and find in the forest in order to survive.

-Girls taking a water station to a tree.
+Girls tacking a water station to a tree.

 Tags to identify children as herbivore, omnivore, and carnivore.
 One blank card each to mark off food and water stations they find.